- Video: PCOS and Pregnancy

 No exact cause of Polycystic Ovarian Syndrome has been found yet.
 But genetics is strongly believed to be one factor, alongside insulin resistance and hormone imbalance.
 A woman’s risk for PCOS is increased by nearly 50 percent if a family member such as her mother, sister or aunt has PCOS.

 Insulin resistance is present in nearly 80 percent of women who are diagnosed with PCOS.
 This is where the body has to work overtime to produce extra insulin to break down sugar.
 This, in turn, can stimulate the ovaries to produce an excess of testosterone, which then interrupts the normal development of follicles.
 This often leads to irregularities in ovulation.

-Lifestyle factors are a common cause of insulin resistance as are genetic factors.
-Being overweight is yet another cause of insulin resistance.
-Hormone imbalances such as increased levels of testosterone, high levels of luteinising hormone (LH), and greater levels of prolactin can also cause PCOS.
+Lifestyle factors are common causes of insulin resistance, as are genetic factors.
+Being overweight is yet another cause of insulin resistance, which increases the chances of PCOS.

 Symptoms of Polycystic Ovarian Syndrome

 The onset of symptoms of PCOS is gradual and often goes unnoticed.
 Though symptoms might start as early as the teen years, the condition may remain hidden until the woman gains a good amount of weight.